Iran embargo gathers support in Asia, Europe

 The EU is also planning new sanctions on Iran's financial sector but states have been divided over whether to include Iran's central bank in these sanctions.
 Diplomats said France and Britain backed this but Germany opposed the idea - though a German diplomat denied that was the case.

-(Additional reporting by Robin Pomeroy, Ramin Mostafavi, Mitra Amiri and Zahra Hosseinian in Tehran, Stanley White and Tetsushi Kajimoto in Tokyo, Ralph Gowling in London, Fredrik Dahl in Vienna, Gleb Bryansky in Moscow, David Brunnstrom and Julien Toyer in Brussels, Tulay Karadeniz and Ibon Villelabeitia in Ankara; Writing by Alastair Macdonald; Editing by Louise Ireland)
+(Additional reporting by Robin Pomeroy, Ramin Mostafavi and Mitra Amiri in Tehran, Stanley White and Tetsushi Kajimoto in Tokyo, Ralph Gowling in London, Fredrik Dahl in Vienna, Gleb Bryansky in Moscow and David Brunnstrom and Julien Toyer in Brussels; Writing by Alastair Macdonald)